 The most important tip to remember, above all else?
 That bit about robots: Don’t become one!

 It might seem contradictory, but Burns explains Google’s algorithm takes content engagement into ranking websites.
-Well-written words that connect with people attracts interaction, sharing and comments, even if there is a more technical article around the web that optimized stronger.
+Well-written words that connect with people attract interaction, sharing and comments, even if there is a more technical article around the web that optimized stronger.
 In short: writing for humans is more important to ticking off every last box.
 And hey, it makes it easier if your client can actually understand — and want to read — what you’re producing.